The poster printer is open to all current Penn students, faculty, staff, UPHS staff, and affiliates.

 PowerPoint was not developed as a print layout software package.
 It is important that the proper steps are taken to ensure your file will print successfully.See our quick-start guide and design help sections.

 We only offer satin photo paper.
 It has a semi-gloss feel to it.
+We also offer a polyester fabric material that is foldable and suitable for travel.

 The fastest way to reach us is by email! email@example.com.